DigitalExtinction/Game/CONTRIBUTING.md

 * Rustfmt configured by [rustfmt.toml](./rustfmt.toml) is used for Rust code formatting.
 Note that nightly version of the tool is required.

-* Maximum line length of Markdown files is 79 characters.
+* Maximum width of each line is 100.

+* Source lines which are entirely a comment should be limited to 80 characters in length (including comment sigils, but excluding indentation) or the maximum width of the line (including comment sigils and indentation), whichever is smaller.

+* By default, make modules, functions, and data structures private.
+Limit `pub` visibility when possible by using `pub(super)` or `pub(crate)` instead of plain `pub`.

 * Keep individual Bevy system complexity and the number of its parameters low.
   When the complexity grows, split the system and use events for inter-system